STUDY JAPANESE ONLINE WITH NATIVES HERE

-In this article, we are going to talk about one of the main ingredients that accompanies Japanese cuisine, the famous soy sauce (醤油) or soy sauce.
-Let's answer the following questions about this sauce: What is the origin of soy sauce?
+In this article, we will talk about one of the main ingredients that accompanies Japanese cuisine, the famous shoyu (醤油) or soy sauce.
+We will answer the following questions about this sauce: What is the origin of shoyu?
 What are the benefits of soy sauce?
-What are the dangers of soy sauce?
-What are the ingredients in Shoyu?
+What are the dangers of shoyu?
+What are the ingredients of Shoyu?
 How to use soy sauce?
 These and many other curiosities and questions will be answered in this article.

-What is the origin of Shoyu?
-The origin of shoyu is Chinese, records indicate its use around 500 AD, Japanese records indicate around 700 AD.
-The word shoyu 醤油 is composed of 2 characters that mean 醤 (paste or puree, similar to miso.) 油 (oil, fat).
-In Chinese the Ideograms are the same but it is pronounced jiangyou.
+What is the Origin of Shoyu?
+The origin of shoyu is Chinese, records indicate its use around the year 500 AD, while Japanese records indicate around the year 700 AD.
+The word shoyu 醤油 is composed of 2 ideograms that mean 醤 (paste or puree, similar to miso) and 油 (oil, fat).
+In Chinese, the ideograms are the same but it is pronounced jiangyou.

 Since ancient times, Japan has used animals and other vegetables to create preserves and sauces for salting and seasoning food.
 This must be one of the reasons the word shoyu uses an ideogram that refers to miso paste.
 Even the famous tamari shoyu used mainly in sushi and sashimi was extracted from miso.